atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 This process may seem overwhelming, especially given the large variety of data products that exist, and the sometimes rather opaque processes for figuring out what works best.

 The author’s personal suggestion is to start off with a latest-generation reanalysis data product such as ERA5, unless there is a compelling reason not to.
 Don’t use a dataset or a data assimilation methodology just because previous work (even big-name papers) have used them.
-There are enough examples (XXXX various citations, including Burke/Hsiang on climate data, Burke’s response to Deschenes and Greenstone, etc. XXXX) in the literature of problematic uses of weather and climate data.
+There are enough examples in the literature of problematic uses of weather and climate data (for examples of discussions see [Fisher et al. 2012](https://www.aeaweb.org/articles?id=10.1257/aer.102.7.3749), [Burke et al. 2015](https://www.mitpressjournals.org/doi/abs/10.1162/REST_a_00478), etc.).

-And check your results with multiple datasets from the latest generation!
+Furthermore, check your results with multiple datasets from the latest generation!
 Consider performing your analysis with both a reanalysis dataset and an interpolated dataset.
 This may not make a huge difference for more stable variables in areas with high station coverage (e.g. temperature in North America), but could be a useful robustness check for more problematic ones (e.g. precipitation).

 ## 1.5 A Warning on Hydrological Variables (Precipitation, Humidity, etc.)